Delayed Cord Clamping

 What Is Delayed Cord Clamping?

-Delayed cord clamping is the elongation of the time between the delivery of the newborn and the clamping of the umbilical cord.
+Delayed cord clamping (DCC) is the elongation of the time between the delivery of the newborn and the clamping of the umbilical cord.
 It has been customary for 50 to 60 years to cut the cord immediately after the birth.
 However, some suggest that it is not good for the baby as it misses out a large amount of blood and other benefits.
-The World Health Organization suggests that DCC is safe for the full term as well as premature babies, as long as they do not require breathing assistance; the cord being attached to the baby and the mother can significantly hamper resuscitation efforts.
+The World Health Organisation suggests that DCC is safe for full-term as well as premature babies, as long as they do not require breathing assistance; the cord being attached to the baby and the mother can significantly hamper resuscitation efforts.

 Is Delayed Umbilical Cord Clamping Common?

 In the past few years, the potential benefits of the delayed cord clamping have gained more attention.
-Despite no risk for infants and mothers, it should be practised on healthy infants and mothers without complications.
+Although it has no risk for infants and mothers, it should be practised on healthy infants and mothers without complications.

 The circumstances of mother and baby influence the timing of the clamping of the umbilical cord.
 An infant receives 30% more foetal-placental blood volume in delaying cord separation than immediate cord clamping.
-The WHO states that “optimal time to clamp the umbilical cord for all infants regardless of gestational age or foetal weight is when the circulation in the cord has ceased, and the cord is flat and pulseless (approximately 3 min or more after birth)”.
+The WHO recommends cord clamping not earlier than 1 minute in both term and preterm babies provided the baby doesn’t require immediate positive pressure ventilation or resuscitation.

 Benefits of Delayed Cord Clamping